sina-azad/sina-azad/README.md

 #### Previous
 * **Research Data Analyst** | Leeds Institute of Rheumatic and Musculoskeletal Medicine, University of Leeds
 * **Research Fellow** | Non-Communicable Diseases Research Center, Tehran University of Medical Sciences

-### :camping: Beyond Work
-When not in the lab or classroom, I enjoy travelling, jogging, swimming, biking, and exploring new cuisines through cooking.

 ### :computer: Let's connect!
 To know more about me, please visit my [personal website](https://sinaazad.com/).